Saccade: Pathophysiologic saccades

 Saccadic oscillations not fitting the normal function are a deviation from a healthy or normal condition.
-Nystagmus is characterised by the combination of 'slow phases', which usually take the eye off the point of regard, interspersed with saccade-like "quick phases" that serve to bring the eye back on target.
+Nystagmus is characterized by the combination of 'slow phases', which usually take the eye off the point of regard, interspersed with saccade-like "quick phases" that serve to bring the eye back on target.
 Pathological slow phases may be due to either an imbalance in the vestibular system or damage to the brainstem "neural integrator" that normally holds the eyes in place.
 On the other hand, opsoclonus or ocular flutter are composed purely of fast-phase saccadic eye movements.
 Without the use of objective recording techniques, it may be very difficult to distinguish between these conditions.

 Eye movement measurements are also used to investigate psychiatric disorders.
 For example, ADHD is characterized by an increase of antisaccade errors and an increase in delays for visually guided saccade.
+Various pathological conditions also alter microsaccades and other fixational eye movements.

+Paroxysmal eye–head movements, termed aberrant gaze saccades, are an early symptom of GLUT1 deficiency syndrome in infancy.

 Saccade adaptation

 When the brain is led to believe that the saccades it is generating are too large or too small (by an experimental manipulation in which a saccade-target steps backward or forward contingent on the eye movement made to acquire it), saccade amplitude gradually decreases (or increases), an adaptation (also termed gain adaptation) widely seen as a simple form of motor learning, possibly driven by an effort to correct visual error.
 This effect was first observed in humans with ocular muscle palsy.
 In these cases, it was noticed that the patients would make hypometric (small) saccades with the affected eye, and that they were able to correct these errors over time.
 This led to the realization that visual or retinal error (the difference between the post-saccadic point of regard and the target position) played a role in the homeostatic regulation of saccade amplitude.
 Since then, much scientific research has been devoted to various experiments employing saccade adaptation.